Berrysoft/XamlCpp/README.md

 ## Build
 A C++17-compliant compiler is required.

-This project assumes it is built by GCC 9+ when using GNU toolchains.
-If building with previous versions, you should manully link it with `libstdc++fs`.
+This project assumes it is built by GCC 9.1+ or Clang 9.0+ when using GNU or LLVM toolchains.
+If building with previous versions, you should manully link it with `libstdc++fs` or `libc++fs`.
 ### Build on Windows
 #### MSVC
 `wil` is required. `vcpkg` is recommanded.
 Other packages will be downloaded from NuGet when configuring.
 #### MinGW
 `gtk` and `pkgconfig` are required.
 MSYS2 is recommanded for installing and building.

+It is not possible now to build target Windows API with MinGW toolchain, because `wil` isn't supported by GCC and Clang/MinGW.
 ### Build on Linux
 `gtk`, `webkit2gtk` and `pkgconfig` are required.
 ### Build on Mac